Cassie Siataga

-Cassie Siataga (born 27 November 1995) is a Samoan rugby union player.
-She represented internationally and plays for Hurricanes Poua in the Super Rugby Aupiki competition.
+Cassie Siataga (born 27 November 1995) is a Samoan rugby union and rugby league player.
+She is a dual-code international having represented both and Samoa; she plays club rugby for Hurricanes Poua in the Super Rugby Aupiki competition.

 Early life and career

 Siataga was born and raised in Christchurch, and was coached by former All Blacks forwards coach, Mike Cron, in primary school.

 Softball career

 Siataga was selected for the New Zealand women's national softball team as a teenager, she played as a shortstop for the side.
 She attended Midland College in Texas on a softball scholarship.

 She played representative softball for the Canterbury Red Sox and for Sydenham Kereru.
 She also played representative rugby league.